 Martijn Eickhoff (1967) is senior researcher at NIOD, specialized in War and Culture Studies.
+Since 1 September 2019, he has also been working as a Professor by special appointment of Archeology and Heritage of War and Mass Violence at the Rijksuniversiteit Groningen.
 He studies the history, cultural dimensions and afterlife of mass violence and regime changes in Asia and Europe during the 19th and 20th centuries, with a special focus on their spatial, material and transnational aspects.
 He is affiliated with NIOD since 2006 and was Assistant Professor at Radboud University Nijmegen from 2006 till 2015.
 Currently, he also works on secondment at the KITLV, where he participates in the Regional Studies-project, within the Decolonisation, Violence and War in Indonesia, 1945-1950-programme.

 Eickhoff recently did research on the memory landscapes of the anti-communist mass violence in Indonesia of the years 1965-68.
 In collaboration with the Universitas Katolik Soegijapranata he organized a memory studies project focussing on Semarang, the city where the Indonesian Communist Party (PKI) was founded in 1920.
 In 2015 he co-organized, together with prof. dr. Gerry van Klinken (KITLV) and prof. dr. Geoffrey Robinson (UCLA) the international conference 1965 Today; Living with the Indonesian Massacres.
 They also guest-edited the Special Issue on Indonesia in 1965 of the Journal of Genocide Research.